 - Online sales continue to grow in the COVID-19 era overall — up 9% last week — with wide variability in merchant’s experience.

 - The data shows signs that consumers are settling in for the long-haul.

 - Shoppers are buying items to keep themselves distracted and entertained.
 Weed anyone?

-- Ecommerce Pulse data is derived from Signifyd’s Commerce Network, a global sample of more than 10,000 merchants.
+- Ecommerce Pulse data is derived from Signifyd’s Commerce Network, a global sample of thousands of merchants.

 Consumers are still increasing their online purchases, with many brick-and-mortar stores closed or offering curbside pickup.
 Overall, ecommerce sales were up 9% week-over-week.
 But what consumers were buying online the week of March 23 continued to shift.

 Many may feel they have covered their bases with the essentials and are moving on to tend to some of the purchases they would typically make in the pre-COVID-19 era.